freerange/site/soups/weeknotes/week-283-links.snip.markdown

 ### [RFC2616 is Dead.
 Long Live HTTP.](https://www.mnot.net/blog/2014/06/07/rfc2616_is_dead)

 This article explains how the old RFC defining HTTP/1.1 has been replaced by several new easier-to-read RFCs.
-As [Tom S][] mentioned to us the other day, the [Message Syntax and Routing][RFC7230] and
+As [Tom Stuart][] mentioned to us the other day, the [Message Syntax and Routing][RFC7230] and
 [Semantics and Content][RFC7231] split makes a lot of sense, particularly in the context of the planned changes in HTTP/2. {by james-mead}